top of page

 merchant of record in cyprus

-Open a Merchant of Record in Cyprus
+Merchant of Record Formation in Cyprus

-For online casinos, the MoR is the entity that “owns” the payment relationship with the player (even if another group company operates the gaming platform).
+For online casinos, the MoR is the entity that “owns” the payment relationship with the player, even if another group company operates the gaming platform.

-These terms get mixed up a lot:
+These terms often get mixed up.
+Here’s a quick breakdown:

 • MoR (Merchant of Record): Owns the sale and is liable for the transaction with the customer.

-• PSP (Payment Service Provider): Processes payments (gateway/acquirer/EMI/PI), but is not necessarily the seller.
+• PSP (Payment Service Provider): Processes payments (gateway/acquirer/EMI/PI) but is not necessarily the seller.

 In practice, a casino group might use:

-• one or more PSPs/acquirers to execute card and bank payments.
+• One or more PSPs/acquirers to execute card and bank payments.

 Gambling is treated as high risk by many banks and acquirers.
 A dedicated MoR entity can be built with:

-• clean, audited financials,
+• Clean, audited financials.

-• clear policies and governance.
+• Clear policies and governance.

-• reconciliation and reporting,
+• Reconciliation and reporting.

-• refunds, disputes, customer support workflows.
+• Refunds, disputes, and customer support workflows.

-3) Chargeback and fraud control in one place
+3) Chargeback and Fraud Control in One Place

 Because the MoR owns the player payment relationship, it can standardize:

-• descriptors and customer comms,
+• Descriptors and customer communications.

-• fraud rules and velocity controls,
+• Fraud rules and velocity controls.

-4) Risk ring-fencing
+4) Risk Ring-Fencing

 1. Who sells to the player? → MoR